open-policy-agent/opa/docs/content/docs/discovery.md

 The `bundle_name` variable in `line 5` of the above policy will be dynamically selected based on the value of the label `region`.
 So if an OPA was started with `region: "US"`, then the `bundle_name` will be `example/test1/p`.

-Start an OPA with a configuration as shown below:
+Start an OPA with a boot configuration as shown below:

 **config.yaml**